Shiyunyang-seu/yunyang-shi.github.io/index.md

 ## About Me

  I am a Ph.D. graduate from the School of Transportation at Southeast University, where I obtained my doctoral degree in September 2025.
 My research focuses on the integration of artificial intelligence and transportation systems.
 I warmly welcome interested colleagues to engage in academic exchanges and collaborative discussions.
+ Over ten SCI/SSCI-indexed papers have been published, six of which were authored as the first author, in reputable journals including COMMTR, Transportation Research Part A, and IEEE ITSM, etc.

 ## Research Interests